boolpath/webapps/README.md

-# webtech
+# webapps
-Summaries of Web technologies
+Summaries of technologies for web applications